inercia/frozenpkg/README.txt

 extra-copies
     Any additional extra copies.
 They must be specified as "orig -> dest", where orig can be any valid glob expression, and dest must be a path relative to install-prefix.

+pre-install
+    Shell commands to run before installing the RPM

+post-install
+    Shell commands to run after installing the RPM

 Example
 =======